The answer to this question lies in how the customer was treated.

 Provide the logical fix for the customer—solve the problem, if you can.
 Make it right.
 Correct the error.
 Repair what’s broken.
 And if you have the authority, go that extra step and give something as a gift to the customer to make up for the inconvenience.

 Provide your customer with an emotional fix, when you can.
 Let them know that you understand (show empathy).
-Improve their customer experience by taking the time to build some rapport with an expression of genuine empathy.
+Also, improve their customer experience by taking the time to build some rapport with an expression of genuine empathy.
 Assure them that you are listening and that you understand their concerns.

-So, perhaps a slight change to your perception for Customer Service – an emotional experience may not be what you expected, but it will be remembered by your customer.
-These kind actions go a long way toward building good will—and repeat business.
+This is perhaps a slight change to your perception of Customer Service.
+Although, an emotional experience may not be what you expected, it is what will be remembered by your customer.
+As a matter of fact, these kind actions go a long way toward building good will—and repeat business.

 Customer Service is an Emotional Experience – Science Daily